 It was then that I decided to take my health into my own hands.
-Leaning on much of what I had learned from the marines I just started beating the pavement, and the weights.
-I consumed books, magazine, you tube videos, anything I could get my hands on about diet and exercise.
+I consumed books, magazines, YouTube videos, anything I could get my hands on about diet and exercise.
 A few years into my journey I was still overweight.
-My biggest issue was still being tired constantly.
+I failed to solve y biggest issue which was still being tired constantly.
 I had very little energy to devote to my wife or my children and I complained pretty much all the time.

 I would love to go back to 2006 with all the mistakes, all the missteps, and start the journey again.
 It would save me a lot of time and wasted energy.
-To this day I still don’t like night shift.
-Our bodies are constantly fighting it.
-But I have found a way to make it more manageable.
-I sleep better, eat better, and move better.
+I learned to strip out the noise of everything; to eat more mindfully and simply, to keep my exercise routines less complicated, and to live a more minimal, and meaningful life.

 I chose to launch NightOwlFit to teach others the lessons I have learned.
 That being healthy, your version of it, can be simple.
 By living a more minimalistic and meaningful life, on your terms.